Connectivity of a Family of Bilateral Agreement Random Graphs

 This completes the proof. \end{proof}

-\paragraph{Remark:} As mentioned earlier, the work in \cite{moharrami2020erlang} considers the preference threshold to be a random variable independently chosen per vertex using a distribution $P$ over $\mathbb{N}^0$ with finite mean instead of just a fixed $k$ for the potential number of neighbors of a randomly chosen vertex.
-Further, \cite[Theorem 5.1]{moharrami2020erlang} specifies the following formula for the average degree in the limit of $n$ going to infinity
+\textbf{Remark:} As mentioned earlier, the work \cite{moharrami2024erlang} by Moharrami \textit{et al.} considers the preference threshold to be a random variable independently chosen per vertex using a distribution $P$ over $\mathbb{N}$ with finite mean instead of just a fixed $k$ for the potential number of neighbors of a randomly chosen vertex.
+Further, \cite[Theorem 5.1]{moharrami2024erlang} specifies the following formula for the average degree in the limit of $n$ going to infinity

 where $\bar{F}_i$ denotes the complementary cumulative distribution function of $\textrm{Erlang}(\cdot\, ;i,1)$ (the Erlang distribution of shape $i$ and rate $1$).